PHeonix25/PHeonix25.github.io/_posts/2016-10-05-Getting-started-with-Jekyll-Part-2.md

 Long story short, it's much easier to copy then it is to create, both in life and in getting started with Jekyll.
 Hence, finding a theme you like, and then forking it is much easier than trying to write "your perfect one" from scratch.
 Most demo-ed Jekyll themes also come with placeholder posts, author pages, widgets/add-ons (like Disqus comments, social media links, etc.) that will kickstart you and then you just need to modify to personalise your site.

-Personally, I found this a much quicker way to get started compared to the official [Quick Start Guide][jekyll-qs], but if you would prefer, you can easily follow the Quick Start Guide, and then come back at [Step 3]({% post_url 2016-10-07-Getting-started-with-Jekyll-Part-3 %}).
+Personally, I found this a much quicker way to get started compared to the official [Quick Start Guide][jekyll-qs], but if you would prefer, you can easily follow the Quick Start Guide, and then come back at [Part 3][ph-part3].

 ## You've got me sold, so where can I find a good one?